yot208/Integrations/README.md

 Xforce IBM

-list of Integration as seim:
+list of Integration as siem:

 ArcSight